20 Tips for Finding a Lost Dog

 8.Post “Lost” flyers all around your neighborhood, using the map you marked up as a guide.
 Don’t crowd the flyer with text, as it should be easily readable by passing drivers.
 Include a photo, preferably in color.
 The word “REWARD” should appear in large letters.
 It’s also a good idea to add the phrase, “Needs medication.”
 This not only imparts a sense of urgency, but dissuades those who might believe in a “Finders, Keepers” policy from “adopting” your dog.
 It’s best to have small tear-off tags with your phone number at the bottom of the flyer, so that people take a tag rather than tearing down the entire flyer.

 9.Place a Lost Dog ad in your local papers, and be sure to search daily through the Found ads.
-Do the same for Craig’s List online, and any other classifieds sites local to your area.

 10.Give flyers to your local postal workers and delivery drivers for services like UPS and FedEx.
 They’re the ones who are all over your neighborhood daily, so they have the best chance of spotting your dog.
 Give flyers to kids who are playing outdoors, and make sure they know there’s a reward.
 Alert local pet sitters, since they too are out and about in the community, and normally have other dogs with them that might attract your dog.
 Give flyers to anyone you can think of who spends time around your neighborhood—bus drivers, taxi drivers, highway workers, utility workers, etc. Tell local trainers too, in case someone decides to keep your dog and then get him trained.
 The more people you tell, the better the chances that someone will call you when your dog is spotted.